Armel-Nzawou-Developer/Visa-Agency-Solutions/README.md

 2. Description

-A responsive personal portfolio website built with HTML and CSS.
+A responsive project website built with HTML, CSS & PHP.
-It showcases my projects, skills, Web Developemnt services, and contact information in a clean, accessible design.
+It showcases a Visa Agency and their services for Visa Assistance, and contact information in a clean, accessible design.

 3. Features